 The City of Salinas (the "City") established the Salinas Airport Business Center Landscaping Assessment District No. 87-1 to provide a source of funding for the on-going maintenance of the amenities that were installed for the benefit of the parcels within the District.
+Part II of this Report describes the improvements that are maintained by the District.

-The District was created under Article II, Chapter 21C of the City of Salinas Municipal Code and the Landscaping and Lighting Act of 1972 of the State of California.
+The District was created under Article II, Chapter 21C of the City of Salinas Municipal Code and the Landscaping and Lighting Act of 1972 of the State of California (the "1972 Act").
 As required, the City prepares an Engineer's Report annually and holds a public hearing to allow property owners within the District to address the City Council prior to the annual levy of the assessments.

-This Engineer's Report (the "Report") sets forth the proposed assessments for Fiscal Year 2019-20 for the Salinas Airport Business Center Landscaping Assessment District No. 87-1 (the "District").
+This Engineer's Report (the "Report") sets forth the proposed assessments for Fiscal Year 2021-22 for the Salinas Airport Business Center Landscaping Assessment District No. 87-1 (the "District").

 Since the District was created prior to the passage of Proposition 218 in 1996, which established Article XIIID of the State Constitution, the District is a "grandfathered" assessment district by Section 5(a).
 As such it is not subject to the legal requirements of Proposition 218 so long as the assessments remain at rates that are equal to or less than the maximum assessment rates that were in place in 1996.
 As a result, the District does not have a built-in escalation factor to account for increasing maintenance costs resulting from inflation.
 Since the revenue generated through the levy of assessments has remained static while maintenance costs have increased annually, the District has had to draw upon assessment reserves to fund annual maintenance services.

-The estimated cost of maintenance services for Fiscal Year 2019-20 are detailed in Part III of this Report.
+The estimated cost of maintenance services for Fiscal Year 2021-22 are detailed in Part III of this Report.
 All assessable parcels identified as being within the District share in both the cost and the benefits of the improvements.
 The costs and expenses associated with the improvements in the District are equitably spread among all benefiting parcels within the District and only parcels that receive special benefit from the improvements are assessed in proportion to benefit received.
 The funds collected from the assessments are dispersed and used for the services and operation provided within the District.

-A discussion of District benefits is provided in Part IV of this Report and the method of apportioning District costs to the parcels of land within the District is provided in Part V of this Report and Appendix D lists the assessment amount for each parcel in the District for Fiscal Year 2019-20.
+A discussion of District benefits is provided in Part IV of this Report and the method of apportioning District costs to the parcels of land within the District is provided in Part V of this Report.
+Appendix B lists the assessment amount for each parcel in the District for Fiscal Year 2021-22.